Pramilashanmugam/Restaurant/README.md

 * The responsive Login page is styled in a consistent manner with the rest of the website.
 The form is submitted via the sign in button at the bottom of the form.
 This button provides good contrast against the white background of the form and has a hover effect when mouse lands on the button.
 * When users click on the Login button they are directed to the home page.
+* A message for successful login shown on Navbar.

 <details>